 You will be pleased to learn that, for many, the short answer is ‘not a lot’.
 As with anything Brexit-related, the long answer is slightly more complicated.
-The key thing to know is that existing EU Trade Mark registrations will, either on Brexit Day or at the end of any agreed transitional period (whichever is later), split into two separate rights, one covering the UK, and the other what remains of the EU.
+The key thing to know is that existing EU Trade Mark registrations will, at the end of the transitional period, split into two separate rights, one covering the UK, and the other what remains of the EU.
 These will pleasingly be known as ‘child’ and ‘parent’ rights respectively.
 No administrative steps will be needed to effect this division, and (happily, giving the potential economic downturn) no fees will be payable.

 Do bear in mind that EU (and UK, and almost all other) trade marks are subject to ‘use it or lose it’.
 If you currently have an EU Trade Mark that is mainly or predominantly used in the UK, then bear in mind that the post-Brexit ‘parent’ registration could become vulnerable to third-party attack on the basis of non-use fairly quickly.